borisheithecker/nbjaxb/README.md

 # nbjaxb

 Facilitates the creation of JAXBContext instances in NetBeans RCP.
-Classes in remote modules can be registered for JAXBContext creation in System FS.
+Classes in implementation modules can be registered for JAXBContext creation in System FS.

 How to use: